 Arrow functions, introduced in ES6, provide a concise syntax for writing functions in JavaScript.
-They are a shorter way to write function expressions and do not have their own this
+They are a shorter way to write function expressions and do not have their own this context, making them particularly useful in certain situations like callbacks and array methods.

 1. Syntax of Arrow Functions: